 Within this project OBESSU provides seed-funding to secondary school student unions on local, regional and national level and to non-formal groups made up of secondary school students in order to empower them to implement initiatives whose goal is integration of pupils and students with migrant and refugee background.

 During 2016 and 2017 we have supported more than 30 initiatives from 16 European countries whose value was more than 45.000 Euros.
 Even though the structure of the project has changed, the most important element stays the same – we are going to continue financing your creative ideas!

 In the first pillar of Seeds for integration programme we are providing small and large scale grants to grass-roots groups of school students, local, regional and national school student unions, so that they have resources to develop targeted local initiatives or projects with a regional or national level impact.

 - For small scale projects we fund you up to 1000 Euros.
 This grant is awarded to local and regional secondary school student unions or small groups of students linked to either a particular school council or a grass-root community.

 - For large scale projects we grant up to 4000 Euros.
 This grant is reserved to OBESSU membership (Member, Candidate and Affiliate Organisations).

-Call for initiatives is going to be opened on February 26th and applications are going to be received on a rolling basis.
+Call for initiatives is open from February 26th 2018 and applications are received on a rolling basis.
 That means that school students who want to apply can do that any time they want.
 Project proposals are going to be evaluated by the members of external selection committee throughout the year.